Skip to content

 To stop the Decision Toolkit server, press Ctrl+C.

-The list of all deployed invocables with the endpoint names can be displayed during server startup by specifying the option -v or --verbose, like shown below:
+The list of all deployed invocables with endpoint names can be displayed during server startup by specifying the option -v or --verbose, like shown below:

 shell